-There are usually two ways to get compensation from those who are at fault after an accident or injury:
+There are usually two ways to get compensation after getting injured:

 Once you settle a claim, you sign several documents that mark the ending of the legal process, such as:

-In its simplest form, the settlement agreement states the fact that for a specific amount of money paid, the lawsuit is dismissed.
+In its simplest form, the settlement agreement states that for a specific amount of money paid, the lawsuit is dismissed.
 In a more complex form, this type of document can stipulate:

 Once you sign the settlement agreement, there rarely is a turning back option.
-Only in rare cases of fraud or mutual parties’ mistake can the document be set aside.
+Only in exceptional cases of fraud or mutual parties’ mistake can the document be set aside.

 Settlements can occur after a lawsuit has been filed.
 In this case, your attorney will file a dismissal with prejudice.

-If you have more questions regarding settlements please contact our Miami-based office The Law Offices of Sean M. Cleary.
+If you have more questions regarding settlements or personal injury cases, please contact our Miami-based office, The Law Offices of Sean M. Cleary.